Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: Relation to previous works

 As mentioned in \textit{Remark \ref{knothomology}}, both the $\mathfrak{gl}_N$ Khovanov homology and the 2-Chern-Simons Wilson surface states give rise to bigraded\footnote{In fact $\operatorname{KhR}^N$ is tri-graded, with the additional grading coming from \textit{blob homology} \cite{Morrison_2012}.
 However, this grading does not appear on the 4-disc $D^4$.} Abelian $\bbZ$-modules.
 These 2-ribbon invariants that arise form them --- though closely related geometrically --- have an important distinction.

 In the former case, the usual skein relations from the quantum $\frak{gl}_N$, say, were first inserted into the skein polynomials $\mathcal{R}=\bbZ[q,q^{-1}]$,

 which were then categorified to a homology theory $\mathcal{S}_{GL_N;q}^\ast(M^4)$.
-In the latter case, on the other hand, the underlying structure gauge group is first categorified, then from which an intrinsically higher-dimensional skein relation for decorated 2-ribbons can be extracted from the cobraiding $R: \Delta\Rightarrow\Delta^\text{op}$ on the 2-graph states.
+In the latter case, on the other hand, the underlying structure gauge group is first categorified, then from which an intrinsically higher-dimensional skein relation for decorated 2-ribbons can be extracted from the cobraiding $(\mathcal{R},\mathsf{T})$ on the 2-graph states.

-It is well-known \cite{Chen:2025?} (see also \cite{neuchl1997representation,Chen:2023tjf}, as well as \textbf{Theorem \ref{brmon}}) that a $R$-matrix cobraiding on a Hopf category determines a braiding structure on the 2-category of its 2-representations.
-Given the also well-known string diagram interpretation for these braiding functors as "string-surface crossings" \cite{Douglas:2018,Johnson_Freyd_2023,Barrett_2024}, the $R$-matrix cobraiding should encode the four ways in which string-surface crossings can be geometrically resolved; see fig. \ref{fig:stringsurface}.
+Now geometrically, given the well-known "string-surface crossing" diagrams in braided monoidal 2-categories \cite{Douglas:2018,Johnson_Freyd_2023,Barrett_2024}, these higher-skein relations should encode the four ways in which string-surface crossings can be resolved; see fig. \ref{fig:stringsurface}.

-Indeed, the $R$-matrices themselves have \textit{precisely} four components (cf. the classical/quantum 2-$R$-matrices appearing in \cite{Bai_2013,Cirio:2012be,Chen:2023tjf,Chen1:2025?}),
+Provided the $R$-matrix cobraiding on a Hopf category determines a braiding structure on the 2-category of its 2-representations \cite{Chen:2025?} (see also \cite{neuchl1997representation,Chen:2023tjf}), these higher-skein relations should be captured by the $R$-matrix cobraiding on $\mathbb{U}_q\G$ --- which turn out to have \textit{precisely} four components (recall $\mathbb{G}$ as a category has $\mathsf{H}\rtimes G$ as morphisms),